LawSwan/LawSwan/README.md

-- 👋 Hi, I’m @LawSwan
+ heyy @LawSwan
-- 👀 I’m interested in ...learning to Cyber Security IOS, python
+	•	🌱 I’m currently learning: Python, SwiftUI, and web design
-- 🌱 I’m currently learning ...the Basics
+	•	👀 I’m interested in: building creative apps and exploring new technologies
-- 💞️ I’m looking to collaborate on ...swift, python and java
+	•	💻 I’m looking to collaborate on: web and iOS development projects
-- 📫 How to reach me ... amber@hellohyper.com
+	•	📫 How to reach me: [amberjswan@gmail.com]
 <!---
 LawSwan/LawSwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.